Special Needs Trusts

 You can also set up a special needs trust for someone to whom you’re not related at all.

 EXAMPLE: Agnes, age 75, leads a simple life in the house she grew up in.
-She puts in volunteer time at the local Boys and Girls Club and The Arc (an organization dedicated to the developmentally disabled).
+She puts in volunteer time at the local Boys and Girls Club and The Arc (an organization dedicated to people with intellectual and developmental disabilities).
 Unbeknown to the community, Agnes is worth several million dollars because of property she inherited from her father and mother.
 She gives handsome annual donations to the groups she works with, but has never given much thought to how to leave her property.

 When Agnes learns about special needs trusts, she decides to create special needs trusts for 12 disabled children she has grown close to in her volunteer work.
 In her will, she directs that at her death, each trust will receive an equal share of her property.
 If during her life she meets other children who she wants to include, she can make arrangements to include them as well.